mgnsk/balafon/README.md

 ## Introduction

 gong is a small multitrack MIDI control language.
-It consists of a shell with live mode, an SMF compiler, and a playback engine.
+It consists of a shell with live mode, player and a linter.

-There exists a strict YAML specification that compiles down to gong script.

 ## Install